caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 from the value data.
 It could also be that the card was not in one of the tier lists.

+The core of how I use the tool is fairly simple:

+1. Sort the pool
+2. Try to play as many 4.0+ cards as I can
+3. Balance #2 against trying to play as few <2.0 cards as I can
+4. Try to ensure the influence requirements from [Flash2351's Draft 101 article](https://www.a-space-games.com/drafting-101-part-2-building-the-deck)
+   are met.

-If you're interested in how I use this tool, check out [this example](/eternal/sealed-example).
+If you want a longer form description, check out [this example](/eternal/sealed-example).
 Feedback of all kinds is welcome.
 Let me know, if you think the tool is great or terrible.
 Perhaps I'd be better off building decks through a different process; let me know.
 Or anything else.
 We're all trying